MagdalenaGrad/YogaFlow-Lite/ai/prd.md

 - **Average number of sequences created and saved per active user:** This will show how intensively users are engaging with the core feature of the product
 - **Number of completed sessions in Practice Mode:** This will indicate whether users are not only creating sequences but also actually using them for practice
 - **Guest-to-Registered-User Conversion Rate:** This will measure how effectively we encourage unauthenticated users to create an account
+- **AI Generation Usage Rate:** Percentage of users who use the AI generation feature at least once, and the ratio of AI-generated to manually-created sequences
+- **AI-Generated Sequence Save Rate:** Percentage of AI-generated sequences that users choose to save, indicating the quality and usefulness of AI suggestions